Sarah Stoodley: Political career

-Stoodley was elected to the House of Assembly in the 2019 election and was one of only 2 Liberals (alongside Elvis Loveless) elected for the first time.
+Stoodley was elected to the House of Assembly in the 2019 election and was one of only two Liberals (alongside Elvis Loveless) elected for the first time.

-In June 2019 she was appointed Parliamentary Secretary to the Minister of Tourism, Culture, Industry and Innovation.
+In June 2019, she was appointed Parliamentary Secretary to the Minister of Tourism, Culture, Industry and Innovation.

 In March 2020, Stoodley introduced a private member's motion to the House of Assembly calling for the expansion of PIPEDA; the motion was passed.

+Cabinet Minister

 On August 19, 2020, Stoodley was appointed Minister of Digital Government and Service Newfoundland and Labrador, Minister Responsible for the Office of the Chief Information Officer, and Minister Responsible for Francophone Affairs in the Furey government.

 She was re-elected in the 2021 provincial election.

+On July 19, 2024, she was appointed as Minister of Immigration, Population Growth, and Skills and Minister Responsible for Francophone Affairs.

+On March 11, 2025 she was appointed as Acting Minister of Mental Health and Addictions and Acting Minister of Housing, in addition to Minister of Immigration, Population Growth and Skills and Minister Responsible for Francophone Affairs.

+On May 9, 2025 she was appointed Minister of Government Modernization and Service Delivery, and Minister Responsible for the Office of the Chief Information Officer, shortly after the election of new Premier John Hogan.

+Stoodley was re-elected in the 2025 Newfoundland and Labrador general election.

 Personal life

 Stoodley grew up in Grand Falls-Windsor and has lived in England.
-She obtained a Bachelor of Commerce and Master of Arts both from the Memorial University of Newfoundland.
+She obtained a Bachelor of Commerce and Master of Arts both from Memorial University of Newfoundland.

 In August 2020, Stoodley announced that she was pregnant with her first child.
 In response to her pregnancy, the House of Assembly changed policy to allow parents to bring their babies with them into the legislative chambers.